ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 :Complete the issue, and check the acceptance criteria off;

-repeat :Complete an acceptance criteria;
+repeat :Complete an acceptance criterion;
 repeat while (More acceptance criteria?) is (yes) ->no;

-:Create pull request
+:Create pull request and
-and move it on the kanban board;
+move issue on the kanban board;

 repeat :Someone reviews the code;
 backward:Original developer fixes problems;